decretist/Dissertation/Chapter4/chapter4.md

 which we collect data.
 And because human beings are not good at visualizing quantitative data in more than three dimensions, we need to find a way to reduce the number of dimensions.
-This is where the technique of principle component analysis, or PCA, becomes useful.[^14]
+This is where the technique of principal component analysis, or PCA, becomes useful.[^14]

 PCA first combines as many of the raw dimensions as possible into